 Carl Zimmer is an award-winning science columnist for the New York Times.
-He has won the National Academies Communication Award and is also a three-time winner of the American Association for the Advancement of Sciences Science Journalism Award.
-In addition, Zimmer has been awarded the Stephen Jay Gould Prize and the Distinguished Service Award from the National Association of Biology Teachers.
+He has won the National Academies Communication Award and is also a three-time winner of the American Association for the Advancement of Science Journalism Award.
+In addition, Zimmer has been awarded the Stephen Jay Gould Prize, an Online Journalism Award, and the Distinguished Service Award from the National Association of Biology Teachers.

-Zimmer’s writing has also appeared in magazines including National Geographic, Wired, The Atlantic, and Scientific American.
-He is a national correspondent for Stat.
+In addition to his work for the Times, Zimmer’s writing has appeared in magazines including National Geographic, Wired, The Atlantic, and Scientific American.
 His articles have been anthologized in both The Best American Science and Nature Writing series and The Best American Science Writing series.

-In addition, Zimmer is also the author of 13 books about science, including At the Water’s Edge, Parasite Rex, Evolution: The Triumph of an Idea, Soul Made Flesh, and Microcosm.
+Zimmer is also the author of 13 books about science.
+His latest book is She Has Her Mother’s Laugh: The Powers, Perversions, and Potential of Heredity.
+It was selected by the Guardian as the best science book of the year, and the New York Times Book Review named it a notable book of the year.
+It was a finalist for the Baillie-Gifford Prize for Nonfiction and the PEN/EO Wilson Literary Science Writing Award.
+His other books include At the Water’s Edge, Parasite Rex, Evolution: The Triumph of an Idea, Soul Made Flesh, and Microcosm.
 He has won fellowships from the John Simon Guggenheim Memorial Foundation and the Alfred P. Sloan Foundation for his books.
-He also appears frequently on the show, Radiolab.

 At Yale, Zimmer teaches “Writing about Science, Medicine, and the Environment,” an undergraduate seminar.
 He also teaches workshops for Yale science graduate students in science communication.

 She Has Her Mother’s Laugh: The Past and Future of Heredity.
-Dutton, spring 2018.
+Dutton 2018.

 A Planet of Viruses.
 University of Chicago Press.
 First edition, 2011; second edition 2015.

 Evolution: Making Sense of Life.
 Macmillan.
-First edition, 2012; second edition, 2015.
+First edition, 2012; second edition, 2015; third edition, August 2019.
 Co-authored with evolutionary biologist Douglas Emlen.

 The Tangled Bank: An Introduction to Evolution.
 Macmillan.
 First edition, 2009; second edition, 2013.